- Joan and I are currently (21 September) sheltering at home since 2 March, working remotely,

 to).
 Many have audio recordings of lectures and viewable PDFs of slides.

-Summer courses I teach in regularly.
+Summer courses I teach in, or have taught in.
 (Lecture projections and audio

-- Courses I teach at the University of Washington
+- Courses I have taught at the University of Washington

 - Summer Institute in Statistical Genetics (in Seattle), module on Molecular